 The Economic Development Board is helping local businesses impacted by the 2019 winter storms and floods to recover by providing support to access a number of loan programs and resources.
-There are six different loan programs available.

 Nor-Cal Financial Development Corporation (FDC)

 Nor-Cal Financial Development Corporation (FDC) is offering three loan opportunities for small businesses who incurred damages from the floods.
 Opportunities include: